mehradi-github/ref-typescript/Questions.md

     - Literal Types in TypeScript allow you to specify exact values for variables or properties.
 Unlike regular types that can represent a range of possible values, literal types restrict the value to a specific literal value, providing precise and self-documenting code.

 13. What is d.ts file in Typescript

     - .d.ts files are called type declaration files.
 They exist for one purpose only: to describe the shape of an existing module and they only contain type information used for type checking.

+14. What is map file in Typescript
+    - TypeScript Map files are source map files that let tools map between the emitted JavaScript code and the TypeScript source files that created it.
+And these Source Map files will then help to debug the Typescript file instead of debugging the emitted JavaScript file.